All There Is To Know About The Best Testing And QA Methodologies

 • Fewer risks than in Waterfall, as the team can notice small defects before they scale into larger problems.

-Extreme programming is a combination of Agile and iterative development.
-The test methodology favors short release cycles but uses Waterfall for the organization – well, Extreme Programming prefers Agile instead.
-Although Extreme programming is focused on quality, efficiency is even more important.
-Developers start from building essential functionality and getting it to the working mode.
+It is a combination of Agile and iterative development with a focus on short release cycles.
+While not as widely adopted as Agile today, the test methodology follows Agile principles.
+Extreme Programming is focused on quality, but efficiency is even more important.
+Developers start by building essential functionality and getting it into working mode.

 Extreme programming practicies

-Extreme programming takes Agile practices and iterative testing and takes them to experience.
+Extreme programming takes Agile practices and iterative testing and turns them into experience.

 • Code reviews are substituted by collecting programming and QA;